Myzel394/relieve/README.md

 ## Note regarding the original app

 The original app to Relieve is [Quid Faciam Hodie?](https://github.com/Myzel394/quid_faciam_hodie).
-This app was submitted as part of the (Supabase Hackathon 2022)[https://supabase.com/blog/launch-week-5-hackathon].
+This app was submitted as part of the [Supabase Hackathon 2022](https://supabase.com/blog/launch-week-5-hackathon).
 This app isn't maintained anymore.
 Relieve doesn't rely on Supabase and will be maintained.